OpenSSE/opensse.github.io/_posts/2022-04-06-opensse-rust-I.md

 as a point of entry for an attacker into the users' network.
 It actually also implies that the client side of the SSE protocols must be secured.
 The safety must not be forgotten either.
-By safety, I mean the possibility of misusing the APIs (e.g. by sending a query to the wrong server).
+By safety, I mean the possibility of misusing the APIs (e.g. by sending a query using the wrong protocol).

 2. **Easy, understandable and usable APIs.** The goal of this project is to be used, both as a reference implementation serving as a comparison point to